For Seniors

 During the ceremony, the Class Speaker, the Phi Beta Kappa Speaker, and the Valedictorian give speeches.
 When the Valedictorian says “Fellow Classmates…,” put on your cap and stand until the end of the speech.
 Afterwards you may sit down and remove your cap.

-When it is time to award diplomas, the Class Marshals lead the Seniors to the stage, via the left (north) stairs.
+When it is time to confer degrees, the Class Marshals lead the Seniors to the stage, via the left (north) stairs.
 While climbing the stairs, move the tassel on your cap from right to left.
 (This procedure allows your face, rather than your tassel, to be photographed.)
 On reaching the top of the stairs, stand and wait until the Dean of the College reads your name.
-When you hear your name, cross to the center of the stage, face the President, receive your diploma with your left hand, and shake their hand with your right hand.
-Then turn and leave the stage by the right (south) stairs, return to your seat via the center aisle.
+When you hear your name, cross to the center of the stage, face the President, shake their hand, turn to leave the stage by the right (south) stairs, return to your seat via the center aisle.
 Do not applaud while the Dean reads the names.
 When the last Class Marshal has returned to his/her place, the Dean says:

 “Will all members of the Senior Class please stand for the conferring of the degree.”